 Laboratory testing.
 Testing is recommended to document a specific disease because both of these infections are reportable to health departments, and because specific diagnosis may improve compliance and partner notification (CDCP, 2006).
 The traditional diagnostic algorithm includes microscopic examination of the Gram-stained urethral smear for gram-negative intracellular diplococci and culture for N. gonorrhoeae.
 New nucleic acid amplification tests have proved accurate for detection of N. gonorrhoeae and C. trachomatis in first-void urine in high-risk populations (CDCP, 2006; Gaydos et al, 2009; McCormack and Rein, 2000).
 If diagnostic testing is unavailable, patients should be treated empirically for both infections (CDCP, 2006).

 Complications.
 Complications of urethritis in men include epididymitis (see later), disseminated gonococcal infection, and Reiter's syndrome (CDCP, 2006; McCormack and Rein, 2000).
-Complications of urethritis in female sexual partners ...
+Complications of urethritis in female sexual ...